-To provide further direction for sports and recreation (including passive) the Town developed the Preston Point Road North Recreation Precinct Masterplan 2019.
+To provide further direction for sports and recreation (including passive) the Town developed the Preston Point Precinct Masterplan 2019.

-The Town has made major headway in furthering the development of East Fremantle Oval Revitalisation Project, in completing a design Charrette process, resulting in the production of concept vision (Master Plan), which has been used to further progress the development of a supporting Business Case.
+The Town has made major headway in furthering the development of an East Fremantle Oval Revitalisation Project, completing a design Charrette process, resulting in the production of concept vision (Master Plan), which has been used to further progress the development of a supporting Business Case.